 As Program Director at WEDO, Eleanor manages internal and external relationships and partnerships, including with staff, funders and coalition and project partners.
 She works closely with program staff in strategic development, implementation and monitoring of WEDO programs and projects.
 With a particular focus on sustainable development, climate change and urbanization, her work incorporates research, capacity building, and global-level advocacy at multiple UN fora, including the UNFCCC and related to the post-2015 development agenda.
 Supporting WEDO’s long-standing role of facilitating space for women’s organizing and action, she represents WEDO as organizing partner of the Women’s Major Group for Sustainable Development.
 Prior to WEDO, Eleanor worked on climate change projects ranging from green roofs to waste management to adaptation with the Earth Institute, the Clinton Foundation and the World Bank.
 She has community development experience in the areas of agriculture and women’s empowerment with organizations in Nicaragua and Nigeria.
 Her current work is informed by a professional background in bilingual elementary education with a focus on race and gender equity in public schools.
 Eleanor holds a Master of International Affairs in Urban and Environmental Policy from Columbia University’s School of International and Public Affairs and a Bachelors degree in Environmental Sciences.

 With several years experience managing projects, networks and strategic communications in the areas of women’s rights and sustainable development, at WEDO, Bridget works to implement the organizations advocacy goals and influence policy through multiple channels of communication- from traditional and online media to multi-stakeholder outreach and capacity building.
 She currently specializes in policy advocacy, research and mobilization around the linkages between gender equality, women’s rights and climate change; particularly in the context of the United Nations Framework Convention on Climate Change (UNFCCC).
 Prior to WEDO, Bridget worked at LEAD International coordinating a global network of environmental leaders and conducting leadership training.
 She obtained a Masters from the London School of Economics in Gender, Development and Globalization, where the focus of her research was on eco-feminism, strategic essentialism and its deployment in literature and policy, as well as a Bachelors in International Policy.
 Through this work and study, Bridget has also spent time completing on site practicum on a wide variety of development issues in several countries: renewable energy infrastructure in Beijing, global health issues in Tunisia, disaster risk and resilience in Bangkok, and women’s economic development in Costa Rica.
-She has been and is currently engaged in a number of local and international climate activist groups, including local NY fossil fuel resistance campaigns.
+She has been and is currently engaged in a number of local and international climate activist groups, as well as a feminist writing collective.

 Bringing more than twenty years of experience in non-profit accounting and financial management in very diverse settings, Dona Weekes joined WEDO as Finance Manager in January 2013.
 Thriving on the details and rolling up her sleeves as a team player, Dona’s motto is, ‘Change is good!’
 Dona is committed to community volunteer work and counts among her biggest accomplishments taking the lead on a faith-based project called Welfare to Work.
 Dona has a BS and a Master’s in Accounting from the University of Phoenix.